jociet101/playmate-capstone/README.md

 **Optional Nice-to-have Stories**

+* [ ] User can view their own sessions in a carousel card view on home tab
 * [ ] User can edit their profile
 * [ ] User will be notified of upcoming sessions through iOS notifications
 * [ ] User can open session location in Apple or Google maps